DawnbrandBots/emcee-tournament-bot/docs/usage-participant.md

 _score_ should be the score in your favour.
 Ties are accepted in Swiss.
 For example, if the score for the match was `2-1` in your favour, you should report a `2-1` and your opponent should report a `1-2`.

+Each round, after the match is over, both you and your opponent need to use this command to submit your scores to tournament hosts and Challonge.
+If your scores disagree, both of you will need to resubmit.

 You can copy and paste the exact command for your tournament from the **Report scores** guide that Emcee posts in the announcement channel when the tournament begins.